Proodeftiki F.C.: 1959–1971: In Alpha Ethniki, distinctions and relegations in Beta Ethniki

 In the following period, 1960–61, after a tie, again with a team from Thessaloniki, participated for the second consecutive time in a classification match to secure a ranking position in Alpha Ethniki.
-This time with Mars, with which he ranked in 11th place and in the classification match between them, Proodeftiki 2-0 prevailed, formally securing 11th place, behind PAOK and ahead in turn from the 12th, Mars and the Apollon Kalamarias, Panegialios, Thermaikos and Atromitos Piraeus.
-Among other things, remarkable was the home win against AEK (4-2) and homeless victories on National (0-3) and PAOK (1-3) respectively.
-In the 1961-62 season he finished in 10th place on the scoreboard, behind Fostas and ahead in a row by Niki Volos, Apollon Kalamarias, Aris Thessaloniki, Egaleo, Panelefsiniakos and Doxa Dramas, while the home win was remarkable Niki Volos (4-2) and the victory over Egaleo (1-4) away.
-In the following period, 1962–63, he finished two places down on the scoreboard, in 12th place, where he equalized with Aris Thessalonikis, Apollon Kalamarias and Panayalioio, led to ranking games to secure the privileged positions of the stay.
-In the first match, 3-1 was defeated by Aris Thessaloniki, the second one was scored 1-1 with Apollon and the third was defeated 1-0 by Panayalio and eventually ranked 15th and deferred to Beta Ethniki for the first time.
+This time with Mars, with which he ranked in 11th place and in the classification match between them, Proodeftiki 2–0 prevailed, formally securing 11th place, behind PAOK and ahead in turn from the 12th, Mars and the Apollon Kalamarias, Panegialios, Thermaikos and Atromitos Piraeus.
+Among other things, remarkable was the home win against AEK (4–2) and homeless victories on National (0–3) and PAOK (1–3) respectively.
+In the 1961–62 season he finished in 10th place on the scoreboard, behind Fostas and ahead in a row by Niki Volos, Apollon Kalamarias, Aris, Egaleo, Panelefsiniakos and Doxa Dramas, while the home win was remarkable Niki Volos (4–2) and the victory over Egaleo (1–4) away.
+In the following period, 1962–63, he finished two places down on the scoreboard, in 12th place, where he equalized with Aris, Apollon Kalamarias and Panegialios, led to ranking games to secure the privileged positions of the stay.
+In the first match, 3–1 they were defeated by Aris, the second one was scored 1–1 with Apollon and the third was defeated 1–0 by Panegialios and eventually ranked 15th and deferred to Beta Ethniki for the first time.